shadows911/baruf/content/p/names.md

 ****

-So: Hogwarts learns the name "Harry Potter," and therefore the Marauder's Map does too.
+So: Hogwarts learns the name "Harry Potter", and therefore the Marauder's Map does too.
 How does the Map then take that name and figure out who it designates?

-If Descriptivism is true, then what the Map learns when it learns the name "Harry Potter" is that the meaning of "Harry Potter" is "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981."
+If Descriptivism is true, then what the Map learns when it learns the name "Harry Potter" is that the meaning of "Harry Potter" is "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981".
 So in order to label Harry Potter's dot on the Marauder's Map, the Map just needs to discover which of the people within Hogwarts is the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse